RAbraham/mercylog/book/_build/html/_sources/teaching/essence.md

         a_input = a_output
 ```

-Now, we already have `run_logical_operator`.
+Now, we already have `evaluate_logical_operators_in_rule`.
 That will be our `transform` function above.
 So putting this all together below.

 ```{code-cell} ipython3
 def run_recursive(database: Set[Relation], rules: List[Rule], query: Relation):